 - Freedom or fairness of election to any Legislature

 - Harmony between religious, racial, social, linguistic, regional groups, castes or communities

-- Endangerment of the life or the physical safety of any person
+- shall not endanger the life or physical safety of any person.

 - The person making an application for registration or grant of prior permission:

 - Has not been prosecuted or convicted for indulging in activities aimed at conversion through inducement or force, either directly or indirectly, from one religious’ faith to another